Performance Venues and Practice Rooms

 Babson is home to multiple state-of-the-art venues to support both arts organizations and individual performers in our community.

 Art & Performance Venues on the Virtual Campus Map »

 The Sorenson Center for the Arts facility, on College Drive in the heart of the beautiful Babson campus, opened in October 1997.
 The center was designed by the Boston-based firm of William Rawn Associates Architects, known for its design of the Seiji Ozawa Hall at Tanglewood.
-The 441-seat Carling-Sorenson Theater features wraparound balconies and side-loge seating that maximize the immediacy of live performance.
+The intimate 441-seat Carling-Sorenson Theater features wraparound balconies and side-loge seating that maximize the immediacy of live performance.
 It is fully equipped with state-of-the-art lighting, sound, and projection systems; a dance/rehearsal studio; music practice rooms; dressing rooms, and a spacious and comfortable lobby.
 The building is wheelchair-accessible.
 The Sorenson Center for the Arts offers a professional theatrical setting for concerts and performances.
+Free parking is available for all performances on the Babson campus.
 Contact the Sorenson Center for the Arts for information and availability.